Matt Greenhalgh

-Matthew Greenhalgh is an English screenwriter from Manchester, England.
-He is best known for writing the screenplay to the film Film Stars Don't Die in Liverpool, which earned him a BAFTA Award nomination Best Adapted Screenplay.
+Matthew Greenhalgh is an English screenwriter from Manchester.
+He is best known for writing the screenplays of several biopic films, including Control (2007), Nowhere Boy (2009), Film Stars Don't Die in Liverpool (2017), and Back to Black (2024).
+He has received five BAFTA nominations, winning once for Most Promising Newcomer for Control—which also earned him an Evening Standard British Film Award for Best Screenplay.

 Early life and education

 Greenhalgh was born in Salford in the Greater Manchester area of England, to Philip Greenhalgh and Rita Greenhalgh (née Roberts).
 He grew up in Prestwich in North Manchester.

 Greenhalgh graduated from St Bede's College, Manchester and Loreto College, Manchester.
 He attended Warrington Collegiate Institute with a focus in media studies.
 He graduated from the University of Chester where he studied print media.